All small-business owners with one to 49 employees should have a medical plan for their business.

 Here are the six opportunities we will explain in this article:

-Claim the federal tax credit equal to 100 percent of required emergency sick leave and emergency family leave payments made pursuant to the Families First Coronavirus Response Act (FFCRA).
+Claim for yourself and your employees the federal tax credits equal to 100 percent of required (2020) and voluntary (2021) emergency sick leave and emergency family leave payments.